markbarlow/180bpm/_drafts/blog-ideas.md

 # gym and recovery

-Body or mind mistake

-Gym rule broken necessity.
-Almost like a self-inflicted punishment for my folly.
+For years I have kept to an unwritten rule of never joining a gym.
+Why?
+Firstly, if possible, I like to get outdoors for some fresh air if I'm going to do some exercise - I spend enough time indoors.
+Then there's the mix of non-refundable up front payments, minimum subscriptions and all the tales of usage tailing off a month after you sign up.
+I know some gyms have emerged from the dark ages and offer more customer-friendly payment options now, but I've still always kept away.

+But then recently I had to break that rule, out of necessity.
+I was running over some leaves and turned my ankle on a hidden bit of tree branch.
+I'd torn ligaments on this ankle a few years back, and should have known better, but I carried on to finish my run as it didn't hurt much at first.
+The next day I was reminded of the folly of listening to the mind instead of the body.
+So I had to stop running for a while, but had a marathon coming up and felt that need to keep doing something.
+Reluctantly venturing into the alien environs of a gym was my punishment - desperate times, desperate measures.

-The rule why? minimum 1 year subscriptions and all the tales of wasted.
-Emerged from the dark ages but still kept away.
-This one was pay as you go so let myself off.
-But still as sat on a cycle machine there were pictures on the wall of  - literally - the road and park just outside.
+This one was pay-as-you go so at least I wasn't making a commitment.
+As I sat on a cycle machine in a dingy basement there were pictures on the wall of a park, the one that is literally just over the road.
+I paid my dues and haven't been back since.

-Desperate times desperate measures

-There was another one here… aggravating an old injury?
-Hamstring example too from last time.